Welcome to the website of professional artist Tina Bone.

 In 2004 Tina designed and planted a small ‘wild’ garden to provide live subjects such as frogs, newts, toads and all manner of insects, including lesser stag beetles, hedgehogs and wood mice, as well as many bird-spotting opportunities.
 Black and grey squirrels also visited.
-Sadly, since they built houses behind our garden in 2010, we no longer get hedgehogs; the squirrels are few and far between, and the bird life to our feeders is almost non-existent, except for a few jackdaws (who have now learnt how to land on the feeders and shake them so that the food falls out and to the ground!), starlings, doves and pigeons.
+Sadly, since they built houses at the bottom of her garden in 2010, there are no longer visits from hedgehogs; the squirrels are few and far between, and the bird life to the feeders is almost non-existent, except for jackdaws (who have now learnt how to land on the feeders and shake them so that the food falls out and to the ground!), plus a few starlings, doves and pigeons.
 Little birds are rare visitors.

 Whenever possible, Tina paints life-size using live specimens or resource photographs she has taken herself, and from memory.
 She relies on many friends and acquaintances to let her use their fabulous photographs from wider travels, and she would never be able to paint exotic flora and fauna were it not for their kindness and generosity.
 A list of these nice people (minus those who prefer to be anonymous) is listed under the “About Tina” tab on the main menu.